Resource Base

 Note:

-• The license string here will grant you a time-limited trial license.
+• The license string here grants a time-limited free trial which requires network connection to work.

 MainActivity for Realtime Document Normalization